emipa606/FalloutTraits/README.md

 # [u]Compatibility:[/u]

 - This mod works very well with http://steamcommunity.com/sharedfiles/filedetails/?id=1199777454andsearchtext=traits][RF] More Trait Slots [b18] because of the many restricted restrictions on trait combinations
-- Using this mod with other mods that add traits probably won't break the game but you may end up with weird or broken trait combinations so I don't recommend it, this mod is designed to be the major source of additional traits to your game, but you can do whatever you want to. =P
+- Using this mod with other mods that add traits probably won&apos;t break the game but you may end up with weird or broken trait combinations so I don&apos;t recommend it, this mod is designed to be the major source of additional traits to your game, but you can do whatever you want to. =P

 # [u]Translations[/u]

 I only speak English, but if you are able to translate this mod into another language for me I will add them to the mod.
-If you want to translate just post a comment saying what languages you're willing to translate.
+If you want to translate just post a comment saying what languages you&apos;re willing to translate.

 ![Image](https://i.imgur.com/Rs6T6cr.png)